Samantha Arrandale

 Biography

 Before attending law school, Sam worked as a legal assistant for many years.
-She holds a Bachelor of Art (Honours) from Simon Fraser University where she majored in criminology.
+She holds a Bachelor of Arts (Honours) from Simon Fraser University where she majored in criminology.

 Notable Cases